 If you are searching for a diabetic foot clinic in Brisbane, there are a range of options to choose from.

 Most of the major public hospitals, such as the PA, Royal Brisbane, and Mater Hospitals all have dedicated diabetes units with diabetic foot clinics.
 These are typically outpatient clinics, and designed for public patients and allow more serious complications to enter into the hospital system if necessary.
-Anthony Short is the visiting podiatrist to the Queensland Diabetes & Endocrine Centre at the Mater Hospital.
+Anthony Short has been the visiting podiatrist to the Queensland Diabetes & Endocrine Centre at the Mater Hospital up until 2015.

 If you are privately insured, there are a range of diabetes services that can be accessed through private endocrinologists, GP practices and podiatry practices.